-Professor Scot Douglass, founder and director of the EHP lives in Andrews Hall with his family.
-In 2006, Scot was chosen to develop and direct the Engineering Honors Program.
+In 2006, Professor Scot Douglass was chosen to develop and direct the Engineering Honors Program.
 In 2007, he set in motion what in 2009 became the Andrews Hall Residential College.
 He was the first faculty member to live on campus since the late 19th century.
-His daughters, 3 and 6 at the time, are now 10 and 13.

 Professor Douglass has enjoyed teaching in the Herbst Program since 1995 and teaching classes in and outside of Andrews.
 Very concerned with the art of teaching, Scot attempts to make his classes productive, interactive learning spaces within which students wrestle with the texts, each other and him.

 Born and raised the son of an electrical engineer in Chicago, he studied genetics as an undergraduate with minors in Chemistry, Physics and Math (University of Arizona), theology as a master's student (Dallas Seminary), and earned his PhD in comparative literature (CU-Boulder).